-With all the freelance and side hustle opportunities out there now days, a lot of us provide services as Independent Contractors.
+With all the freelance and side hustle opportunities out there nowadays, a lot of us provide services as Independent Contractors.
 I had a conversation with a friend recently about the trend of contracting out business functions of every type.
-We had some concern that some of the new contractors may not be aware that each state has requirements that must be met in order to be a contractor rather than an employee.
+We had some concerns that some new contractors may not know that each state has requirements that must be met to be a contractor rather than an employee.

 - The contractor must “maintain a separate business.”
 This means that the contractor must maintain his/her own office, equipment, materials and other facilities.

 - Operate under a contract to perform specific services or work.
 The contract must contain the agreed price for the work.
-The contractor is responsible to control the means of performing the work.
-The Independent Contractor is free to set work hours, and determine the order and sequence to perform the duties contracted.
+The contractor is responsible for controlling the means of performing the work.
+The Independent Contractor is free to set work hours and determine the order and sequence to perform the duties contracted.

 - The operator is responsible for operating expenses for the work defined in the contract.